nidve01/bootstrap/README-postInstall.md

 ## Basic Capabilities Demo

-Running the following allows you to watch a quick demo of Qubeship capabilities by creating sample projects.
+Running the following creates sample projects for you to demo Qubeship capabilities.
 You will be able to monitor the builds of those projects with a basic opinion (build only).

 ```
 $ ./demo-basic-builds.sh